technomancy/scpaste/README.md

 in `scpaste-http-destination` by invoking `M-x scpaste-index`.
 This will upload an explanation as well as a listing of existing pastes.
 If a paste's filename includes "private" it will be skipped.

+## Todo

+* Automatically linkify URLs inside htmlfontify (stick it on the hfy-opts group of misc tunables according to fledermaus)

 ## Copyright